Tersoal/default-vagrant/README.md

     app.localhost

-Besides, if you want to access to phpMyAdmin you can do typing the following url in the browser:
+Besides, if you have activated the *MySQL* database you can access to *phpMyAdmin* typing the following url in the browser:

     phpmyadmin.localhost